gugucode/hardware-firewall-dedicated/editing-rules.md

     **Notes:** Field to enter any note about this rule.

 5. Once the 'working config' is complete, press the **Update Rules** button to have the 'working config' applied to the firewall.
 The rules should take effect within two minutes.
+If you delete all the rules or no valid rule when you click on **Update Rules** button, you will have an error saying "At least one valid rule is required to create a firewall update request."
+If you don't want any rules apply to your firewall, use the **Bypass Rules** button on the Configuration page.
 ## Common Ports

 | Protocol | Port |